veverica-hrdzava/discoursetutorial/index.md

 Perhaps less frequently discussed is how these different sentences connect and interact with each other in a document, and how connected sentences form subsections.
 We know language is not composed of a bunch of random sentences jumbled together.
 Instead, complex ideas are formed by stringing together multiple sentences.
 In elementary school, we learn how to write a three-point paragraph, where each of the five paragraphs has a clear purpose.
 One to introduce the focus of the  How might we be able to separate these separate paragraphs?
 How are the pieces in these paragraphs internally similar?
 And how are they different from surrounding paragraphs?
 How might we go about separating a longer document, which includes many paragraphs, with paragraphs that seem to be part of meaningful units of paragraphs?

 TextTiling is an algorithm, and a tool available through the NLTK, for doing this.
 As an input it takes a string composed of paragraphs, and its output is a list of single or multi-paragraph groupings.
+In the first part of this tutorial, we will discuss how to use `TextTiling`.
+This will be followed by a discussion of `WindowDiff`, a way to evaluate the success of a discourse segmentation.
+And finally we will briefly discuss discourse segmentation and other tools available.

 ## 1.2.
 Preliminaries: Required Libraries
 The code in this tutorial will be run on `Python 3`.
 You will also need to install `Natural Language Toolkit`, `NumPy`, and `Matplotlib`.
 In the repository, a [.py]() file, a [Jupyter Notebook .ipynb]() file, and the [text file]() we will be parsing, are available for download if you would like to follow along.